-The "root" domain is comprised of 13 DNS systems dispersed around the world, known collectively as the DNS root servers.
-While there are 13 IP addresses that represent these systems, there are actually more than
+root domain is comprised of 13 DNS systems dispersed around the world, known collectively as the DNS root servers.
+While there are 13 IP addresses that represent these systems, there are actually more than 13 servers.

 |DNS Server||IP Address|